ASHMOLEAN STORY GALLERY

 The Ashmolean Museum was named after its founder Elias Ashmole (1617–1692) and opened in 1683.
 It is widely recognised as being the first modern museum.

 Elias Ashmole’s vision was for his museum to be a centre of practical research and learning based on the collections, with the aim of advancing knowledge of the natural world.
-As at the Royal Society of London (established 1660) the focus was on the ‘new’ scientific method and inductive reasoning advocated by the natural philosopher Sir Francis Bacon (1561–1626).
+Research on the collections is still one of the major activities in the Museum.

-The Tradescant family displayed their famous collection of natural and artificial rarities at their home in Lambeth, south London.
+The Tradescant family displayed their famous collection of natural and artificial rarities at their home in Lambeth, south London initially.
 Unusually for the time, the curious could pay a fee to inspect the collection and in 1634 a visitor described it as a place ‘where a Man might in one daye behold and collecte into one place more curiosities than hee should see if hee spent all his life in Travell’.

 John Tradescant the younger was helped by Elias Ashmole to produce a catalogue of the collection in 1656.
 Tradescant gifted the collection to Ashmole, who later presented it to University of Oxford along with his own collection to form the Ashmolean Museum.
 Objects may have been displayed at the early Ashmolean in a similar arrangement to the Tradescant catalogue.